anders94/sql-course/class-02.md

 There are a few things to notice in this new table.
 Firstly, each account we create also has a SERIAL id number.
 We might call this the "account number" if we were a bank.
-Just like our "people" table, this will start at 1 and incrament each time we INSERT data into this table.
+Just like our "people" table, this will start at 1 and increment each time we INSERT data into this table.

 Secondly, that people_id column refers to the id column in the people table.
 Got that?
 Yeah, this is where it gets interesting.
 The people_id column says who owns this account.
 We're going to put the "id" from the